XpiritBV/ContainerWorkshop2018Docs/Lab8-ADOPipelines.md

 namespace | workshop
 aikey | (empty)

-Each of these variable names should be familiar and known to you by now.
-Set their values (except the `aikey`, which remains empty for now).
+Each of these variable names should be familiar and known to you (except the `aikey`, which remains empty for now).
+For the key vault related values (e.g. keyvaultclientid), use the values from the [Security Lab](Lab7-Security.md#adding-support-for-azure-key-vault).
 Some of these will be used later.

 You can remove the `volumeMounts` and `spec` from the `dep-leaderboardwebapi` deployment, now that the values in it are coming from the pipeline variables and the environment variables.